ymotamedi/asll-analysis/ReadMe.md

 The files in this repository include data files and analysis for data across 3 experiments of a study that looks at the roles that interaction between language users and transmission of language to new users play in the evolution of systematic linguistic structure.

+Video data for the study can be found on the University of Edinburgh's DataShare, at https://datashare.is.ed.ac.uk/handle/10283/3191.

 ## Data files

 There are separate data files for experiments 1, 2 and 3.